dogecv/DogeCV/README.md

 A easy to use computer vision library used for FTC Games to detect game objects.
 Based on Ender CV and OpenCV.

 ## Project Status:
 **IN DEVELOPMENT.
-ALPHA RELEASE COMING SOON.
+CURRENT IN ALPHA.
 NOT COMPETETION READY**

 # DISCLAIMER
 ### THIS REPO IS STILL UNDER HEAVY DEVELOPMENT.
 I WILL BE ADDING FURTHER DOCUMENTATION, BUG FIXES AND NEW DETECTORS SOON.
-MANY OF THE
-However, although many of the detectors are currently pretty basic, I am putting alot of time in effort into this lib, and open sourced it to let the community work or learn from my mistakes.
-This is the exact code my team will be running so I do have a decent motivation to work on it ;)
+Also please keep in mind due to the major rewrite, many components have not been fully tested and polished, and many Relic Recovery detectors may be broken